Torus Removal by Kirk W. Noraian, D.D.S., M.S., P.C.

-A torus is an outgrowth of bone that is perfectly normal for you when it develops.
-Not everyone develops tori.
+A torus is an outgrowth of bone that is perfectly normal to develop, though not everyone develops tori.
 These excess bone growths may develop in either arch and may be a nuisance if they interfere with a dental appliance, your oral hygiene, or the space for your tongue.

 The torus of the palate, or roof of the mouth, is known as the torus palatinus.
 The torus of the lower jaw is referred to as the torus mandibularis.
 You may develop tori due to your genetics or due to environmental changes like a local irritation, bruxing or grinding your teeth, or teeth that are in malocclusion, also known as an uneven bite.

-While most tori are benign and do not require treatment, some tori may be irritating and require surgical removal or reshaping.
+While most tori are benign and do not require treatment, some tori may irritate you and require surgical removal or reshaping.
 Reasons for tori reduction include:

-- Accomodating upper or lower complete or partial dentures and provisional dentures.
+- Accommodating upper or lower complete or partial dentures and provisional dentures.

 - Creating better access for personal oral hygiene.